IgnacioMB/csvcli/README.md

 ```

 ## Description
-A simple command-line tool to work with CSV, excel and parquet files.
+A light-weight command-line tool to browse and query CSV, Excel and Apache Parquet files, regardless of their size.
 You can use it to:
 - Explore your data:
   - navigate through the full contents of your tabular data fast and with a human-friendly format directly on the shell
   - quickly see which columns, data-types are in the file and how many null values or unique values are per column